PRINCIPLES & VALUES

-Our weekly announcements provide an overview of community events, church activities, and news of particular interest to our members and friends.
-In addition it includes reminders of upcoming activities, and matters of pressing importance to our church community.
+Our weekly announcements email provides an overview of community events, church activities, and news of particular interest to our members and friends.
+It includes reminders of upcoming activities, and matters of pressing importance to our church community.
 You can sign up for this weekly email here.
-And you can also read some of our latest posts or view our videos on the News Page.

 MAKING A DIFFERENCE

 Northlake is an active and caring community that strives to make a difference beyond our walls.
 We take this charge seriously.
-Monthly vigils at the immigration detention center; Share-the-Plate program; Attain Housing Community Suppers; monthly Meaningful Movies in Kirkland – these are just a few of the many ways we put our values into action.
+Monthly vigils at the immigration detention center, our Share the Plate program, Attain Housing Community Suppers, support for the homeless, and monthly Meaningful Movies are just a few of the many ways we put our values into action.

 There are many ways to connect with others at Northlake beyond the Sunday morning worship experience.
 We offer spiritual, educational, social and service activities on an ongoing basis throughout the year.
 All are welcome to explore these opportunities.
-If you would like more information please check out our Committees Information and Groups Information.
+Learn more about Getting Involved, Committees, Groups, and Becoming a Member of Northlake.